majackson/bowelism/bowelism/templates/content/markdown/user-manual.md

 *Last updated May 2025*

-I first came across "Manager READMEs" and "Personal User Manuals" in my role at Tarabut.
-They are a great way to "soft introduce" managers to new teams and individuals, giving an opportunity for teams to build familiarity with their new manager from a comfortable distance.
+I first came across "Manager READMEs" and "Personal User Manuals" in my previous role at [Tarabut](https://tarabut.com).
+I think they are a great way to "soft introduce" managers to new teams and individuals, giving an opportunity for teams to build familiarity with their new manager from a comfortable distance.

 ## My Background
 Prior to my career as a manager, I operated for more than ten years as a Backend Engineer, most significantly working with the Python stack.
 I worked in a range of different industries, including broadcasting, fashion, transport and fintech.
 I’ve spent most of my career in tech startups – I really enjoy the energy, urgency, and constant evolution that come with working in lean, fast-moving teams.
-These are environments which lean heavily towards continuous learning, adaptability, and building great relationships with colleagues along the way.
+I find that these are environments which benefit from a heavy lean towards continuous learning, adaptability, and building great relationships with colleagues along the way.

-I live in Brisol in the west of England, though I am originally from sunny Tooting in south-west London.
+I live in Bristol in the west of England, though I am originally from sunny Tooting in south-west London.

 ## My approach